ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 **Age Miswriting**

-To implement this, select the strings eligible for noise and apply the age miswriting noise function to all strings with the user defined.
+To implement this, first select the strings eligible for noise.
+For each selected string, the age will be adjusted.
+The adjustment value will be randomly selected from the user inputted list of possible perturbations.

-This will age or subtract years from the true age.
-It is designed to have someone get an age incorrect but still a reasonable value.
+For example, if the correct age is 28 and the possible perturbations are [-2, -1, 1, 2] then 28 will be adjusted to either: 26, 27, 29, or 30, with an equal chance
+of each option.

+If the resulting age is negative (e.g., the correct age is 1 and a perturbation of -2 is applied to make the answer -1), then reselect from the remaining perturbation options until the final answer is 0 or higher.

 **Zip code Miswriting**